ryanpeach/claude-pod/README.md

 - **`install.sh`** — checks Docker and builds the image.
 Doesn't touch any system path; the tool stays self-contained in this folder.
 - **`uninstall.sh`** — removes the image and `~/.claude-pod/` (auth + session history) after confirmation.
 Lists what it doesn't touch so you can clean those up yourself.

-## First launch (login)

-The first time you start Claude inside the pod, it will print a login URL.
-Open it in your host browser, complete the login, paste the verification code back into the container, and you're done.
-The session persists in `~/.claude-pod/` and survives container restarts — you only do this once per machine.

 ## Usage

 Call the script using its full or relative path from any project: